-- i. had their employment terminated for just and reasonable cause; - ii. accepted early retirement, or - iii. voluntarily resigned their employment.
+- ii. accepted early retirement, or

+- iii. voluntarily resigned their employment.

-6.14.3 Applying for Available Positions
+- 6.14.3 Applying for Available Positions

-- (a) It is the responsibility of employees listed on the Registry to enquire about and apply for available work as listed on the Electronic Posting of Available Positions. - (b) Employees applying for a posted position in the manner prescribed by the posting institution must tell the institution at the time of application that she/he is a registrant on the Registry.
+- (a) It is the responsibility of employees listed on the Registry to enquire about and apply for available work as listed on the Electronic Posting of Available Positions.

+- (b) Employees applying for a posted position in the manner prescribed by the posting institution must tell the institution at the time of application that she/he they is are a registrant on the Registry.

-6.14.4 Rights for Registrants
+- 6.14.4 Rights for Registrants

-(a) Entitlement for Interview
+- (a) Entitlement for Interview